Alusat/HACKUPC2025/README.md

 ## 🤝 Contributing
 Feel free to open issues or submit pull requests to improve the pipeline, scoring logic, or ontology expressiveness.

-## 📄 License
-MIT License.
-See LICENSE file for details.